RuofengX/pycraft-game/pyworld/README.md

-# pyworld - a 3D sandbox with full extention
+# pyworld - a 3D sandbox with full extension

 ## Entity, the space